Preocts/commented-configparser/README.md

 # Welcome to our config
 [DEFAULT]
 # This value has some meaning to someone
-foo=bar
+foo = bar
 # Make sure to add this when you need it
-trace=false
+trace = false
-logging=true
+logging = true
 ; This is a comment as well
 # so we need to track all of them
 ; and many could be between things

 [NEW SECTION]
 # Another comment
-multi-line=
+multi-line =
 	value01
 	value02
 	value03
-closing=0
+closing = 0
 # Trailing comment

 ```